civitz/viper/README.md

 }
 ```

-And the generated `ConfigurationBean` will use that class (via CDI, so be sure it's inject-able) to resolve properties.
+And the generated `MyConfigsConfigurationBean` will use that class (via CDI, so be sure it's inject-able) to resolve properties.

 Be aware of the fact that you can't inject `MyConfigs` properties in your own resolver, since it would create a circular injection dependency.
 Use another method to configure your resolver (e.g. read properties from file, or from `System`).

+## Suggested use

+We suggest to:

+- provide a validator and at least check for null values if you do not want them (by default we do not check)
+- if you build a custom resolver please implement the `getConfigurationKey` method and provide a textual description for when configuration values are invalid
+- pass at least `javax.enterprise.context.ApplicationScoped` annotation to the `ConfigurationBean` to avoid multiple validation of properties.

+## Contribute

+If you find a bug or want to discuss new features, please file an issue first ;)